Costs & Financial Aid

 - Students with a strong record of accomplishment who do not attend a high school that is eligible to nominate, including homeschooled students, may be considered for nomination to the Wells Scholars Program by the IU Bloomington Office of Admissions only if the Office of Admissions receives the materials noted below on or before Saturday, September 20, 2014.

 Indiana high schools and a small number of selected high schools from other states are eligible to nominate up to two seniors each year for consideration for the Wells Scholarship.
 High schools eligible to nominate will be sent nomination packets in late August and should send their completed Wells Scholarship nomination materials directly to the Wells Scholars Program office by the deadline noted in the packets.

 Students from outside the state of Indiana should check with their high school counselors to determine if their schools are eligible to nominate.
-Students attending eligible schools should check with their high school college counselors to learn about the procedures used by their schools.
+Students attending eligible schools should check with their high school counselors to learn about the procedures used by their schools.

 While students nominated by eligible high schools are not required to have applied for admission to IU Bloomingtonby the time of nomination for the Wells Scholarship, if they wish to be considered for a variety of academic scholarships and scholar programs, all application materials for admission must be submitted or postmarked by Nov 1.
 When students do apply, they may apply online or send the application for admission directly to the Office of Admissions.

 Only documents for admission to IU Bloomington should be sent to the Office of Admissions.
 Materials from high schools nominating students for the Wells Scholarship should be sent directly to the Wells Scholars Program.